eduardo-paes/Educational.Go.Repository/large-file-streamer/README.md

 # File Transfer Server

-This README provides an overview of the code for a simple file transfer server and client written in Go.
+This is the code for a simple file transfer server and client written in Go.
 The server listens on a specified port for incoming file transfers, while the client generates and sends a random file to the server.

 ## Table of Contents